Information for Axis patients about the novel coronavirus/COVID-19

 People at higher risk should stay away from large groups of people as much as possible, including public places with lots of people and large gatherings where there will be close contact with others.
 This includes concerts, sporting events, large meetings, and crowded social gatherings.

 There is no evidence that children are more susceptible to COVID-19.
 In fact, most confirmed cases have occurred in adults.
 Caregivers of children with underlying health conditions should consult their doctors about whether their children should stay home.
 Anyone who has questions about whether their condition puts them at risk for COVID-19 should call the Axis call center at 925-462-1755.

 Please remember to continue refilling any prescriptions you have.
 Refills can be requested by calling us at 925-462-1755 or through the MyChart Patient Portal.

 Alameda County Public Health Department has ordered that members of the public should cover the mouth and nose to prevent inadvertently spreading the virus that causes COVID-19 when they need to interact with others outside the home and especially in settings where many people are present such as waiting in lines and shopping.
 For more information visit: http://www.acphd.org/media/569455/health-officer-order-20-08-face-coverings-2020.04.17.pdf

 Keep Calm & Wash Your Hands

-If you have lost your health insurance due to COVID-19, you can enroll into Covered California.
-Click HERE for more information, or call us at 925-462-1755 to schedule an appointment with one of our Certified Enrollment counselors.
+If you have lost your health insurance due to COVID-19, you can enroll in Covered California.
+Click HERE for more information, or call us at 925-462-1755 to schedule an appointment with one of our Certified Enrollment Counselors.